 In Texas, there are no official statewide bans on driving while on a cell phone, except for the regulations mentioned previously.
 That means it may be more difficult to prove negligence in certain situations.
 Only an experienced personal injury attorney will provide effective representation in a cell phone-related car accident.

-Contact an auto accident attorney in Houston at Brian White & Associates for more information on Texas distracted driving laws and personal injury claims.
+Contact an auto accident attorney in Houston at Attorney Brian White Personal Injury Lawyers for more information on Texas distracted driving laws and personal injury claims.
 Our firm has experience in many specialties of personal injury law in Houston, TX and the surrounding communities.